History

 Diver Jan Uhre was then hired by the Maritime Museum to carry out an exploratory investigation into the possibilities for salvage.
 The work was to be overseen by pioneering Dutch ship archaeologist Gerrit van der Heide (1915-2006), whose short preliminary report of the 1955 campaign is currently the only source of information available on the wreck of the Brederode.

-The wreck, lying on its keel at a depth of around 9 meters, at a slightly different location than the 1909 report indicates, turned out to be in relatively good condition.
+The wreck, lying on its keel at a depth of around nine meters, at a slightly different location than the 1909 report indicates, turned out to be in relatively good condition.
 Parts of the ship's oak wood construction, thought to be of the front end of the ship, could be seen covering an area of about 30 meters.
-Although the directly visible wood was heavily damaged by shipworm, the removal of sediment revealed some of the more intact parts of the ship to a depth of 2 meters beneath the sea floor.
+Although the directly visible wood was heavily damaged by shipworm, the removal of sediment revealed some of the more intact parts of the ship to a depth of 2 meters beneath the seabed.
 A piece of wood, thought to be a ship's timber, was brought to the surface for analysis and showed signs of fire damage, consistent with the Brederode story.

 Description

-Length: 132 Rotterdam feet (about 122 ft)
+Length: 132 Rotterdam feet (ca. 122 ft/37m)

 Status

-At the end of the 1955 campaign, Van der Heide concluded that salvage of the Brederode, despite the obvious difficulties with the preservation of the ship, was achievable within budget.
+At the end of the 1955 campaign, van der Heide concluded that salvage of the Brederode, despite the obvious difficulties with the preservation of the ship, was achievable within budget.
 The plans were however never followed through.
 Today, the shipwreck is listed as a protected cultural heritage site by the Danish Agency for Culture.
-No further archaeological research or documentation has taken place at the wreck site since the 1950s, and so Witte de With's ship is yet to reveal its secrets.
+No further archaeological research or documentation has taken place at the wreck site since the 1950s, and so Witte de With's ship has yet to reveal its secrets.